portainer/portainer-docs/docs/v2.0-be/stacks/duplicate_migration.md

 ![migrate](assets/migrate-2.png)

-Once you selected the endpoint, do a click in <b>Migrate</b>.
+Once you selected the endpoint, click <b>Migrate</b>.

 ![migrate](assets/migrate-3.png)

 You will see an pop-up advising about the migration.
-If you're sure, do a click in <b>Migrate</b>.
+If you're sure, click <b>Migrate</b>.

 ![migrate](assets/migrate-4.png)